A collection of photographs of the Three Stooges – Moe Howard, Larry Fine, Curly Howard, Shemp Howard, Joe Besser, and Curly Joe DeRita.

 Photographic still of the Three Stooges (Moe Howard, Larry Fine, Curly Howard) preparing to pull one of Curly’s teeth with a pliers from the Three Stooges short film I Can Hardly Wait (1943).

-Publicity still from the Three Stooges short film Crash Goes the Hash (1944) starring Moe Howard, Larry Fine, Curly Howard.
+Three Stooges short film Monkey Businessmen (1946) starring the Three Stooges - Moe Howard, Larry Fine, Curly Howard

 Publicity still from the Three Stooges short film Monkey Businessmen (1946) starring Moe Howard, Larry Fine, Curly Howard.